inginerie-software-2023-2024/proiect-inginerie-software-maag/README.md

 ## Documenting the existing application from MDS

-📗 The documentation of the app from MDS can be found [here]().
+📗 The documentation of the app from MDS can be found [here](https://github.com/inginerie-software-2023-2024/proiect-inginerie-software-maag/blob/main/Documentation_for_MDS_project.pdf).

 ## Problem Statement or Product Vision

-The Product Vision for Petbook app.
+The Product Vision for the Petbook app can be found [here](https://github.com/inginerie-software-2023-2024/proiect-inginerie-software-maag/blob/main/Product_vision.pdf).

+## Product features and functionalities

+## Non-functional requirements

+Non functional requirements can be found [here](https://github.com/inginerie-software-2023-2024/proiect-inginerie-software-maag/blob/main/NF-Requirements.pdf).